deepusdadiya/deepusdadiya/README.md

 ### Hi there 👋

+Hello !!<br>

+My name is Deep Usdadiya.

+As an ambitious, hardworking and a passionate individual about an Agriculture industry, I Deep Usdadiya currently pursuing my Post Graduation Program in Artificial Intelligence and Data Science at Jio Institute.
+I was working as an Assistant Manager in Reliance Jio Infocomm Limited.
+I have 2 years of work experience.
+I was responsible for Strategy and Operation handling in IoT Agriculture.
+I have been involved in IoT Agriculture with a great passion for Data Science.

+- 📫 How to reach me: https://www.linkedin.com/in/deep-usdadiya-1a64aa145/
 <!--
 **deepusdadiya/deepusdadiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.